C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/depression-the-littlest-guide.md

 	* Grow up
 	* Change your life - make it worth living
 		* It's easier than you think (:
-	* <3 - I love you even if I don't know you, I love everyone.
+	* <3 - I love you even if I don't know you!
+I love everyone.
 		* don't make me sad.
 ----
 **Nobody** can help you by being a dependency you have to rely on. - it’s **your** life.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjM2ODQ4NDkwLDIwNjkzODgzNTNdfQ==
+eyJoaXN0b3J5IjpbMjE0MjYzNzEyNSwyMDY5Mzg4MzUzXX0=
 -->